-A Superior Court Judge in Los Angeles ruled in June 2014 that the state’s tenure, teacher dismissal and seniority-order layoff statutes are unconstitutional under the state’s equal protection clause.
+A Superior Court Judge in Los Angeles ruled in June 2014 that the state’s tenure, teacher dismissal and seniority-order layoff statutes were unconstitutional under the state’s equal protection clause.
 Vergara v.
 State of California.
-This decision could have had significant implications in setting a precedent for courts to reach beyond issues of intentional racial discrimination and adequate funding and to review a broad range of state educational policy decisions that arguably may impede students’ opportunities for a sound basic education.
+This decision could have had significant implications in setting a precedent for courts to reach beyond issues of intentional racial discrimination and adequate funding and to review a broad range of state educational policy decisions.

-In April, 2016, a three-judge intermediate appeals court unanimously overruled the trial court’s decision.
-The appeals’ court reversed because the plaintiffs failed to show that the challenged statutes inevitably cause a certain group of students to receive an education inferior to the education received by other students.
+However, in April, 2016, a three-judge intermediate appeals court unanimously overruled the trial court’s decision.
+The appeals’ court found that plaintiffs failed to show that the challenged statutes inevitably cause a certain group of students to receive an inferior education.
 They emphasized that these statutes do not address the assignment of teachers, and that the critical decisions about which students are actually assigned to particular teachers are made at the local level by district administrators and principals.
 The Court also held that the subcategory of “unlucky” students was not a clearly identifiable group for equal protection purposes.

-In August, 2016, the California Supreme Court declined to review the intermediate appeals court’s decision, This means that the trial court’s decision has now been permanently overruled.
+In August 2016, the California Supreme Court declined to review the intermediate appeals court’s decision.
 Justices Liu and Cuellar wrote dissenting opinions.
-They both indicated that they would have sided with the plaintiffs and they were both especially critical of the Court of Appeal’s holding that plaintiffs asserting an equal protection claim involving a fundamental right needed to constitute an identifiable group for reasons other than the fact that they were all victims of the statutory scheme.
+They both criticized the Court of Appeals’ holding that plaintiffs asserting an equal protection claim involving a fundamental right needed to constitute an identifiable group for reasons other than the fact that they were all victims of the statutory scheme.

 Cruz v.
 State of California

-Two weeks before the Vergara decision was issued, a case that challenged from a different angle state policies regarding the quality of education for low income students was filed in the Superior Court, Alameda County.
+Two weeks before the Vergara decision was issued, another suit was filed that challenged state policies from a different angle in the Superior Court, Alameda County.
 In Cruz v.
-State of California, poor students of color from seven public schools claim that they are being denied an equal educational opportunity because they receive far less meaningful learning time than their peers who attend school in more affluent areas.
-The case was brought by the ACLU Foundation of Southern California and a group of co-operating attorneys.
+State of California, poor students of color from seven public schools claimed that they were being denied an equal educational opportunity because they received far less meaningful learning time than their peers who attended school in more affluent areas.
+The case was brought by the ACLU Foundation of Southern California and a group of cooperating attorneys.

-In November, 2015, the California’s State Board of Education entered into a settlement with the plaintiffs under which the California Department of Education, the State Board of Education and State Superintendent of Public Instruction Tom Torlakson will provide immediate assistance to six schools in Compton, Los Angeles and Oakland in compliance with AB 1012, a new state law that limits the scheduling and course assignment practices that led to students losing learning time.
+In November 2015, the California State Board of Education entered into a settlement with the plaintiffs.
+Under this agreement, the California Department of Education, the State Board of Education and State Superintendent of Public Instruction promised to provide immediate assistance to six schools in Compton, Los Angeles and Oakland in compliance with AB 1012, a new state law that limits the scheduling and course assignment practices that reduced students’ learning time.